ECLIPSE108/jekyll-now/mc.md

 Use `/tpaccept` to accept a teleport request.

-Use `/tpacancel` to cancel a teleport request.
+Use `/tpacancel` to cancel an outgoing teleport request.

+Use `/tpaccept` to accept a teleport request being made out to you.

 Use `/tpadeny` to deny a teleport request being made out to you.